sonatype/nxrm3-ha-repository/README.md

     * Set the `secret.license.name` to Azure Key Vault secret containing your Nexus Repository Pro license

 ### On-premises
-The chart doesn't install any cloud specific resources when `aws.enabled`  and `azure.enabled` are false.
+The chart doesn't install any cloud-specific resources when `aws.enabled` and `azure.enabled` are set to `false`.

 #### Storage:
 * Attach dedicated disks to your Kubernetes worker nodes